 To be able to receive real events from the API provider, the receiver needs to be accessible from the public internet.
 The developer machine, however, should not be accessible from the internet.

 Ngrok is an excellent tool for testing webhooks.
 It exposes local servers behind NATs and firewalls to the public internet via a secure tunnel.
 Ngrok consists of two components:

 - a local component that needs to be installed on the local machine.

 Between the two components, Ngrok establishes a secure tunnel.
 The Ngrok cloud component provides a publicly accessible URL.
 Whatever is sent to that public URL is tunneled to the local installation of Ngrok and made available to the local development server.
 This setup allows us to make our event receiver endpoint available on the internet and accessible for the event sender, even though it is running on a local development machine.

 To set this system up, we need to create an event subscription with the Ngrok URL as the receiver.
-Now the events arrive from the API provider on our local receiver, where we can test and debug the receiver based on real event data.
+Now the events arrive from the API provider on our local webhook receiver, where we can test the webhook based on real event data.